josevlad/backend-dev-challenge/README.md

 ### IMPORTANT!

-At the moment of doing the integration tests, the api should give as response these 2 messages:
+When doing the integration tests, the api gave these 2 messages as a response:

 by https
 ```